Authors: The scikit-plots developers

 • Reference line (diagonal at 45°): Represents perfect calibration, where predicted probabilities match observed frequencies.

-Tags: model-type: classification model-workflow: model evaluation component: fitted model plot-type: line plot-type: calibration plot level: beginner purpose: showcase
+Tags: model-type: classification model-workflow: model evaluation component: model plot-type: line plot-type: model level: beginner purpose: showcase

 Related examples